jazio/europa-demo/README.md

 ### Working with content

-THe Europa demo site ships with default content bundled in the [Europa demo content module](./modules/europa_demo_content).
+The Europa demo site ships with default content bundled in the [Europa demo content module](./modules/europa_demo_content).

 After adding or updating site content you can export it by running: